From A-Z, campaign 2024 by the letter

 H - Haitian.
 The nationality of some immigrants living in Ohio that Trump, his running mate JD Vance and other Republicans have alleged, falsely, are eating people’s dogs and cats.

 I - information (see dis- and mis-).
-A mist of bogus and often ridiculous claims permeating the campaign, like the pet-eating Haitians and this gem from Republican lawmaker Marjorie Taylor Greene: the Biden administration is controlling the weather.
+A mist of bogus claims permeating the campaign, like the pet-eating Haitians and this gem from Republican lawmaker Marjorie Taylor Greene: the Biden administration is controlling the weather.

 J - January 6.
 The date of the 2021 Capitol insurrection by violent Trump supporters bent on keeping him in power after he lost to Biden in the 2020 election.
 Trump recently called the uprising “a day of love.”